panva/node-oidc-provider/docs/configuration.md

 ### cookies.names

-Cookie names used by the op to store and transfer various states
+Cookie names used by the OP to store and transfer various states.
 affects: User-Agent session, Session Management states and interaction cookie names

 default value: